MF366-Coding/The-xD-Virus-Collection/README.md

-# The-xD-Virus-Collection
+# The Smiley Face Virus Collection
 This is a set of different viruses I created with Python for **EDUCATIONAL PURPOSES ONLY**!

-## EDUCATIONAL PURPOSES ONLY!
+# EDUCATIONAL PURPOSES ONLY!
-## I am not responsible for any damage to any device.
+# I am not responsible for any damage to any device.

 ## The Laggy Virus
 This virus strikes by opening lots and I mean lots of malware webpages as well as random sites and Windows apps.